unfoldingWord/unfoldingWord.github.io-old/pages/about/dashboard.md

     * Medium: text
 * Translation
     * Needed translation: Gateway Languages (Checking Level 2)
-    * Supported translation platform: none (planned support on translationStudio Desktop only, release date expected February 2016)
+    * Supported translation platform: translationStudio Desktop
     * Publish target: Level 2 published tQ-Bible will appear in tS-Android and tS-Desktop as a translationHelp and in tS-Desktop as a source text

 ###Open Bible Stories (OBS)